ITPM-GRP89-Project/ITPM_GRP_89_Ozone/ThreatenAnimal - Copy/README.md

-# appointments
+# threatenAnimals
-This one is made by using MERN Stack technology. appointmnt Maqnagement Full CRUD is include here.
+This one is made by using MERN Stack technology. threatenAnimal Maqnagement Full CRUD is include here.